Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Predictive Models

 To prevent the model becoming too overconfident, we use label smoothing \cite{7780677,NEURIPS2019_f1748d6b}.
 Specifically, label smoothing calibrates learned models so that the confidences of their predictions are more aligned with the accuracies of their predictions.

 For a network trained with hard targets, the cross-entropy loss is minimized between the true targets $y_k$ and the network's outputs $p_k$, as in $H(y,p)=\sum_{k=1}^K -y_k log(p_k)$, where $y_k$ is "1" for the correct class and "0" for the other.
-For a network trained with label smoothing, we minimize instead the cross-entropy between the modified targets $y_k ^{LS_u}$ and the network's outputs $p_k$.
+For a network trained with label smoothing, we modify the true targets $y_k$ to $y_k ^{LS_u}$ as shown in Eq.~\ref{label_smoothing}:

 , where $\alpha$ is the smoothing parameter and $K$ is the number of classes.